bgamari/ghc-wiki-import/stable-pointer-rewrite.md

-If we like, we can reduce contention on the free-enough list by letting each capability maintain a private free-enough list.
+If we like, we can reduce contention on the free-enough list in-stack by letting each capability maintain a private free-enough list.
 When that list exceeds a certain length, we use a CAS loop to transfer multiple segments to the global free-enough list at once.
 We can let non-Haskell threads maintain private free-enough lists as well, flushing them completely when they reach a certain size and when destroyed.

 ### Relinquishing a segment